sagiegurari/cargo-make/docs/_includes/content.md

 You can see full yaml file at: [.travis.yml](https://github.com/sagiegurari/rust_info/blob/master/.travis.yml)

+*NOTE: If you are using kcov coverage, you can cache the kcov installation by setting the CARGO_MAKE_KCOV_INSTALLATION_DIRECTORY environment variable to a location which is cached by travis.*

 When working with workspaces, in order to run the ci-flow for each member and package all coverage data, use the following command:

 ```yaml